 As part of the DPIR visitor application process, applicants are asked if they would like to apply to one of the research centres or programmes which are hosted by DPIR.
 These organise events, publish research and maintain networks relevant to particular fields of study.
 If your field of research is aligned with the research agenda of a research centre or programme and you would like to work within the unit as a Student Visitor, it is normal to ask the relevant director to be your Academic Mentor.

-Two of our research units have a formal Student Visitor programme:
+Three of our research units have a formal Student Visitor programme: